Sabri al-Asali: Nasserism

 Al-Asali spearheaded the Nasserist movement in Syria following the 1956 Suez Crisis, and Nasserist officials and army officers were promoted during his tenure.
 He was credited with convincing Quwatli, another pro-Nasser leader, to run for president again in 1955.
 Quwatli appointed al-Asali as his first prime minister after taking office.
 In January 1958 he appointed socialist leader Salah al-Din al-Bitar as foreign minister and tasked him with negotiating a full union between Egypt and Syria.
 President al-Quwatli and al-Asali travelled to Cairo to finalize the agreement and announced the United Arab Republic, under the leadership of Gamal Abd al-Nasser, on 1 February 1958.
 Al-Asali was appointed vice-president by Nasser the following day.
+He resigned on 7 October 1958.

 In 1959 released documents from 1951 appeared to link him with the Iraqi government.
 His opponents accused him of receiving illicit funds and forced him to resign.
 In 1960 Al-Asali joined the Syrian opposition to the Nasser government and accused Nasser of establishing dictatorial rule in Syria.
 He supported the 1961 coup d'état that ended the union and signed the secession declaration.

 Later years

 During the secession years al-Asali was elected to parliament but never served in any cabinet.
-Following the 1963 Baathi coup d'état, Sabri al-Asali, considered a collaborator with the secessionist government, had his property confiscated and his civil rights revoked.
+Following the 1963 Ba'athist-led coup d'état in Syria, Sabri al-Asali, considered a collaborator with the secessionist government, had his property confiscated and his civil rights revoked.
 He retired from public life and died in Damascus on 13 April 1976.